Canon T1i vs Olympus E-P5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Olympus PEN E-P5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-P5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

 Both the T1i and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The T1i was replaced by the Canon T2i, while the E-P5 does not have a direct successor.
+The T1i was replaced by the Canon T2i, while the E-P5 was followed by the Olympus E-P7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon T1i better than the Olympus E-P5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.